 A common problem in volcanology is the description of the volcanic column and the ash transport mechanisms starting from the deposit generated by the eruption itself.
 Different models are available for solving the direct problem, that is to estimate the ash fall deposit starting from the total erupted mass, grain size distribution of the particles, wind field, atmospheric conditions, volcanic column height and shape (eg: FALL3D, HAZMAP, TEPHRA, etc.), however few methods are available for solving the inverse problem (eg: Pyle, 1989; Bonadonna et al., 1998).
 PARFIT belongs to the category of the solvers of this inverse problem, whose aim is to find the set of input parameters that minimize the difference between the simulated and the real deposits.
 PARFIT was designed for searching the best parameters (total mass, column height, the bulk granulometry, the mass distribution inside the column, wind profile and atmospheric diffusion coefficient), required by the computer code HAZMAP, for reconstructing the observed tephra deposits and granulometry spectra.
 However, the obtained results can be used also as input to other models.
-PARFIT was applied for the reconstruction of ash fall deposits the Plinian eruption of Vesuvius occurred in A.D.
+Recently, PARFIT was applied for the reconstruction of ash fall deposits the Plinian eruption of Vesuvius occurred in A.D.
 472 (Bonasia et al., 2010).
+The first version of PARFIT was developed by G. Macedonio, R. Bonasia and A. Costa at the Istituto Nazionale di Geofisica e Vulcanologia, Osservatorio Vesuviano, Napoli (Italy), in the ambit of the Project SPeeD, funded by the Department of the Civil Protection, Project V5, INGV-DPC Agreement 2007-2009.

-2 Description of Parfit
+2 Description of PARFIT